 2) Contribute historical context to conversations about change in the Central District.

-The stories we record will be shared with the public through community celebrations and installations, social media, community radio, pop-up projection events, the project website, and an interactive story mapping project.
+The stories we record will be shared with the public through community celebrations and installations, social media, community radio, pop-up projection events, the project website, and an interactive story map.
 Eventually, stories will be archived by the Seattle Public Library.